RedWilly/Pump-Backend/README.md

+# JUST MIGRATED TO DRIZZLE - WILL UPDATE THE DOCS/README LATER - BUSY

-# Bonding Curve Token Platform Backend
+## Bonding Curve Token Platform Backend -

 This README provides an overview of the Bonding Curve Token Platform backend, including setup instructions, architecture overview, and API documentation.